upscayl/upscayl/README.md

 <div align="center">

 Copyright © 2022 - **Upscayl**\
-Made by Nayam Amarshe and TGS963\
+By Nayam Amarshe and TGS963\
-using 🖱 & ⌨
+Made with 🖱 & ⌨

 </div>